kornwilliams/GettingAndCleaningDataProject/README.md

 Functions in run_anlysis.R
 =============================

-This file contains 4 functions: readInActivityLabels, readInFeatureNames, readInData, extractData and analysis.
+The run_anlysis.R file contains 5 functions: readInActivityLabels, readInFeatureNames, readInData, extractData and analysis.

 analysis() is the main entrance for this project.